mermaid-js/mermaid/docs/community/newDiagram.md

       clear as commonClear,
     } from '../../commonDb';

-For rendering the accessibility tags you have again an existing function you can use.
+Starting with Mermaid version, the accessibility tags are inserted into the SVG element in the `render` function in mermaidAPI.

+In version \_\_\_ and before, you need to insert the accessibility tags in your renderer:

 **In the renderer:**